Jose Luis Rivera: World Wrestling Federation (1982–1991)

 Rivera and Estrada debuted their "Conquistador" outfit and masks on the same date Rivera reappeared on TV, this time as "Los Conquistadores" Rivera and Estrada wrestled in their first match as an official team Strike Force, a team composed of Tito Santana and Rick Martel.
 Rivera and Estrada as usual, were defeated.
 According to Rivera, both of them went to Vince McMahon and told him about the idea of the pairing, and according to Rivera, McMahon liked the idea.
 Rivera and Estrada ended 1987 with a losing streak, including losing five matches in a row at house show - matches against The Rougeau Brothers, a team composed of Jacques Rougeau and Raymond Rougeau.
 In 1988, Rivera and Estrada continued teaming together, usually on the losing side of many of their matches, such as The Killer Bees, The British Bulldogs (a team composed of Dynamite Kid and Davey Boy Smith) and The Young Stallions.
 However, Rivera and Estrada surprisingly scored a victory (albeit untelevised) over the Rougeau Brothers on January 10, which became one of the team's highlights.
 Success for the team came again on February 15, where Rivera and Estrada surprisingly defeated the team of The Killer Bees, albeit once again untelevised.
 On November 30, success for the team of Rivera and Estrada came as they defeated one of the most pushed tag-teams at the time, The Rockers, a team composed of Shawn Michaels and Marty Jannetty.
 The Conquistadors' biggest highlight as team came at Survivor Series (1988) where they were among the final teams in the ring alongside The Powers of Pain.
 The Conquistadors came close to winning, but The Powers of Pain won after help from manager Mr. Fuji.
 By 1989, the teaming of Rivera and Estrada became more and more infrequent, with Rivera eventually starting to use his old ring name of "Jose Luis Rivera" although he continued to appear as "Conquistador #1" on TV-Tapings, and by this time, he also turned face.
 Constantly on the losing end of matches against established wrestlers such as Nikolai Volkoff, and Jim Duggan, Rivera occasionally gained victories over fellow preliminary wrestlers such as Steve Lombardi and Paul Roma.
 Rivera had an opportunity to face his former partner on November 27, appearing as "Jose Luis Rivera" and Estrada appearing as "Conquistador #1", with Rivera winning.
-In 1990, Estrada left the WWF, and Rivera continued appearing as "Conquistador #1" Rivera first and last victory in that year came on January 15, where he defeated Brian Costello.
+In 1990, Estrada left the WWF, and Rivera continued appearing as "Conquistador #1".
+Rivera's first and only victory in that year came on January 15, where he defeated Brian Costello.
 On November 20, Rivera teamed with Chris Hawn to face his old rival and recently turned heel Paul Roma and Hercules Hernandez, known as Power and Glory.
 Rivera and Hawn were defeated.
 Rivera worked as the Black Demon in 1991, his last match was a lost to the British Bulldog on May 29 on Wrestling Challenge which aired June 30.
-He then departed after a full decade signing with the company.
+He then departed after a full decade of working with the company.